VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Methodology

 Let $\{\textbf{x}_{i}^+\} = \{x_{j} | y_{j} = y_{i}, i \neq j \}$, $\{t_{i}^+\} = \{t_{j} | y_{j} = y_{i}, i \neq j \}$ be the sets of all positive samples from the same class of an anchor image $x_{i}$ and an anchor text $t_{i}$ respectively, and $\{\textbf{x}_{i}^-\} = \{x_{j} | y_{j} \neq y_{i}, \}$, $\{t_{i}^-\} = \{t_{j} | y_{j} \neq y_{i} \}$ be the sets of the remaining negative samples from other classes within the minibatch N. Not only the pairs ($\textbf{x}_{i}$, $\textbf{x}_{j}$), ($\textbf{t}_{i}$, $\textbf{t}_{j}$) from the same modality should be mapped to a close location in the joint embedding space (intra-modality), but also similar samples $\textbf{x}_{i}$ and $\textbf{t}_{j}$ should be mapped in close proximity (inter-modality).
 Therefore, the vision modality loss shown on the left of the \figurename s~\ref{fig:intra_modal_loss},~\ref{fig:inter_modal_loss} is computed as:

-where $\cdot$ computes similarity scores between example pairs and $\tau$ is a scalar temperature hyper-parameter.
-N is the minibatch size, $|\{\textbf{x}_{i}^+\}|$ and $|\{\textbf{t}_{i}^+\}|$ denote the number of positive samples of anchors $\textbf{x}_{i}$ and $\textbf{t}_{i}$ respectively.
-Similarly, the language modality loss shown on the right of the \figurename s~\ref{fig:intra_modal_loss},~\ref{fig:inter_modal_loss} is computed as:
+where $\cdot$ is the similarity score between example pairs, $\tau$ is a scalar temperature hyper-parameter, N is the minibatch size, $|\{\textbf{x}_{i}^+\}|$ and $|\{\textbf{t}_{i}^+\}|$ denote the number of positive samples of anchors $\textbf{x}_{i}$ and $\textbf{t}_{i}$ respectively.
+Similarly, the language modality loss shown on the right of \figurename s~\ref{fig:intra_modal_loss},~\ref{fig:inter_modal_loss} is computed as:

-Therefore, the learning objective is based on four contrastive components including $V \to V$, $L \to V$, $L \to L$, and $V \to L$ alignments, which is computed as:
+Therefore, the learning objective is based on four contrastive components:

 where $\lambda$ is a hyper-parameter to control inter-modality alignment.